Micah Shrewsberry: Notre Dame

 On March 23, 2023, Notre Dame named Shrewsberry the 18th head coach in program history.

+On January 2, 2026, Shrewsbury chased after an official and had to be restrained by Notre Dame forward Matthew MacLellan following a 72-71 loss to Cal.

 Personal life

 Shrewsberry graduated from Cathedral High School.
 He earned a B.A. from Hanover College and a master's degree in sports management from Indiana State University.
-He and his wife, Molly, have four children including Braeden who currently plays for him at Notre Dame and Nick who is committed there.
+He and his wife, Molly, have four children including Braeden and Nick, who currently play for him at Notre Dame.

 Head coaching record

 He coached at an Indiana University branch campus, Indiana University South Bend, upon embarking on his journey as a coach.
-He was the first-ever full-time coach in IU South Bend men's basketball history, improving in wins in his second and last seasom at the helm of the Titans.
+He was the first-ever full-time coach in IU South Bend men's basketball history, improving in wins in his second and last season at the helm of the Titans.

 After returning to assistant coaching with successful stints at Purdue (2011–13, 2019–21) and in the NBA with the Boston Celtics (2013–19), Shrewsberry took over the Penn State men's basketball program in March 2021.
 The Nittany Lions went 14–17 in Shrewsberry's first season and followed that with a 23-win 2022-23 campaign which earned the Nittany Lions' their first NCAA Tournament berth since 2011.
 A late, five-game winning streak over fellow NCAA Tournament teams Northwestern (twice), Illinois, Maryland, and Indiana secured Penn State's at-large berth and fueled a run to the Big Ten Tournament Championship game.
 The Nittany Lions then defeated Texas A&M in the opening round of the NCAA tournament – the program's first Tournament win since 2001 – before falling to Big XII Tournament champion Texas in the round of 32.

 On March 23, 2023, Shrewsberry was named the next head coach of Notre Dame.